MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 Managed Environments is a suite of capabilities that allows admins to manage Power Platform at scale with more control, less effort, and more insights.
 Admins can use Managed Environments with any type of environment.

 There are different aspects depending on the environment type, business needs, or internal policies.
 In this article, you find illustrations and explanations based on various organizations that have implemented Managed Environments.
-To learn more about how to activate Managed Environments, see [Enable Managed Environments](/power-platform/admin/managed-environment-enable).
+More information: [Enable Managed Environments](/power-platform/admin/managed-environment-enable)

 Managed Environments being a suite of features is important to understand each feature capability and advantages.